-Now that your track is mastered and release, you will be looking to get your music heard by as many people as possible.
-The level of reach you have will depend on your previous online presence and your current fan base.
+Now that your track is mastered and released, you’ll surely be looking to get your music heard by as many people as possible, and that will mean promoting your music video too, if you have one.
+The level of reach you gain will depend on your previous online presence, plus your current fan base.
 If you already have a fan base on your social media or followers on Spotify, then this is the perfect platform for you to grow exponentially.
 If you are just starting out, then this is still the best guide for you.

-We’ve written this article to ensure you are in the right place before you go on to spend your hard-earned money on Music PR companies.
+We’ve written this article to ensure you are in the right place before you think about spending your hard-earned money on Music PR companies.
 This is every step we would take to get a band from 0 views or streams to their first 100,000.

-In 2019, the way people consume music has changed dramatically, with over 45% of people listening to music via streaming services such as Spotify.
-So, using your mailing list and spamming to Facebook groups are outdated techniques.
+In recent years, the way people consume music has changed drastically, with a staggering 626 million people listening to music via streaming services such as Spotify and Apple Music worldwide in 2021.
+So, using your mailing list and spamming to Facebook groups are outdated techniques that simply won’t be effective anymore.

 Before you begin these steps, you need to identify your target audience to ensure the people who you are getting your music heard by have the potential to become lifelong fans of your music, rather than simply tricking someone to click your music video in order to increase your stream numbers.

-These are our first steps to get your music heard and reach its full potential:
+These are our first steps to get eyes on your music video so it can reach its full potential:

-Reddit is where most of the virals and stories you see on social media originate from, so this is the best platform to give your music the best chance of going viral.
+Reddit is where most of the virals and stories you see on social media originate from, so this is the best platform to give your music the best chance of doing just that.

-Most things that go viral actually start on Reddit.
-Reddit is described as your “Front page of the internet”where people can submit links.
+Reddit is described as your “Front page of the internet” where people can submit links.
 Users then vote on these links as to how relevant and useful they are.
 This lends itself to be the best possible platform to launch your music to a new audience.

 Reddit is a huge platform now and is broken down into subreddits, which are essentially topics and groups.